Student Transfer Policies

 B. Admission to Programs.

-(1) A receiving public institution may require higher performance standards for admission to some programs if the standards and criteria for admission to the program:
+(1) A receiving public institution may require additional program admission requirements to some programs if the standards and criteria for admission to the program:

 (a) Are developed and published by the receiving public institution; and